-The business world’s focus has seldom been as narrow as it is right now on Artificial Intelligence; trillions are being poured into enhancing it and rolling it out in every industry, and yet the people building this technology cannot agree on whether it ends in paradise or in extinction for humanity.
-One Nobel laureate puts the odds of human annihilation at one in five and proposes that we teach machines to love us like a mother loves a child.
+The business world’s focus has rarely been as narrowly trained on one subject as it is now on Artificial Intelligence; trillions are being poured into building it and rolling it out across every industry, and yet the people building it cannot agree on whether it ends in paradise or in extinction for humanity.
+One Nobel laureate puts the odds of human annihilation at one in five and proposes that we teach machines to love us the way a mother loves a child.
 Another futurist, with a decades-long forecasting record, says that within a few years you will stop aging faster than you accumulate years.
 A third has written, in the same career, both a luminous essay about curing nearly every disease and a warning that we are assembling a digital nation with the brainpower of fifty million geniuses that could decide, on its own, to take the world from us.

 These are not cranks on a message board.
 They are the founders, the prize winners, and the chief scientists who actually understand the systems.
-And they are pointing not just in different directions – they are pointing in opposite directions.
+And they are pointing not just in different directions; they are pointing in opposite ones.

-It is tempting to read the disagreements about AI as noise and tune out the whole debate.
+It is tempting to read the disagreement as noise and tune the whole debate out.
 Avoid the temptation, because that would be the most expensive mistake an executive could make this decade.
-Because once you lay the predictions out on a single line and look hard at where they cluster, a pattern emerges that is far more unsettling than any one forecast.
+Once you lay the predictions out on a single line and look hard at where they cluster, a pattern emerges that is far more useful than any one forecast.
 Let us map it, place ourselves on it, and then talk about what it means for the company you run.

 The question everyone is answering differently